• Skip to main content

 Bowl of fresh raspberries.

-4. Assemble the crumble.
-Remove crust from the oven and spoon the raspberry filling over the crust, using a spatula to evenly spread and fill the corners.
+6. Assemble the crumble.
+Remove the crust from the oven and spread the raspberry filling evenly over the top.
+Evenly sprinkle the reserved pecan-oat mixture over the filling.
+Spread and fill the corners.
 Evenly crumble the remaining oat mixture over the top.

 Dish ready to bake the raspberry crumble.